Thanadech-py/Thanadech-py/README.md

 - Train in RAI Venture 2023 **As school representative 1 in 60
   - (Online, Onsite)

-- Participate in CPU ASEAN GRAND PRIX YOUTH ROBOTICS & ESPORTS COMPETITION [In KTIS Gatering Robot] (In KTIS Gatering Robot)
+- Participate in CPU ASEAN GRAND PRIX YOUTH ROBOTICS & ESPORTS COMPETITION [In KTIS Gatering Robot]

 - Train in Robot AI and Coding (RAC)
     - [Online Trained]